 Elementary Arabic I is a proficiency-based course designed to develop the linguistic skills necessary for academic, personal, and professional life.
 The course will develop all four major language skills (listening, speaking, reading, and writing), and will also introduce the student to some aspects of Arab cultures.
-Arabic is the primary language of instruction.
-Co-requisite: Students must be in Basic Level II or above or ESL Level IV or above
+Arabic is the primary language of instruction. .
+This course is not open to heritage Spanish speakers.
+Heritage Spanish speakers are encouraged to enroll in MLS-111.